Uniform twisted homological stability: The destabilisation complexes for the image of the Burau representation

 \begin{defn} By the \emph{defining representation} of $T_n$ or $\Sp_{n-1}(\Z)$ we mean the representation $\ker(\phi)$. \end{defn}

-\begin{rem}A reader may object to \cref{def:defining}, saying that the action of $T_n$ on $\Z^{\oplus n}$ ought to be considered its defining representation.
-But \cref{def:defining} is forced upon us if we want the defining representation of $\Sp_{2g}(\Z)$ to be the usual representation of rank $2g$. \end{rem}
+\begin{rem}The defining representation may be considered as a homomorphism $\mathrm{Sp}_n \to \mathrm{GL}_n$.
+This homomorphism is injective for even $n$, but it is \emph{not} injective when $n$ is odd.
+Therefore a reader may object to \cref{def:defining}, saying that the action of $\mathrm{Sp}_n$ on $\Z^{\oplus (n+1)}$ ought to be considered its defining representation.
+But a redeeming quality of \cref{def:defining} is that the defining representation of $\Sp_{2g}(\Z)$ is the usual representation of rank $2g$. \end{rem}

+\begin{rem} Another definition of odd symplectic groups, different from Gelfand--Zelevinsky's, was independently proposed by Proctor \cite{proctor}.
+We denote his groups by $\smash{\mathrm{Sp}^P_{2n-1}}$, which he defines as the subgroup of $\mathrm{GL}_{2n-1}$ stabilising a skew-symmetric form of maximal rank.
+Equivalently, $\smash{\mathrm{Sp}^P_{n}}$ is the image of the defining representation $\mathrm{Sp}_n \to \mathrm{GL}_n$.
+In \S\ref{subsec:symplectic} we will describe the representations of odd symplectic groups which will be relevant for us.
+All these representations factor through the natural surjections $\mathrm{Sp}_{n} \to \smash{\mathrm{Sp}_{n}^P}$, and we may if we prefer think about them in terms of Proctor's groups instead.
+Nevertheless, it will be important that we work with the Gelfand--Zelevinsky groups throughout.
+One reason is that Proctor's groups do not even admit suitable stabilisations: the embedding of $\mathrm{Sp}_{2n-2}$ into $\mathrm{Sp}_{2n}$ does not factor through the evident embedding $\mathrm{Sp}_{2n-2} \hookrightarrow \smash{\mathrm{Sp}_{2n-1}^P}$, but it obviously factors through $\mathrm{Sp}_{2n-1}$.\end{rem}